CodeEditApp/codeedit.app/data/blog/2025/03/words-matter-apple-language-terminology-app-architecture-api.md

 ---
-title: Words Matter: How Apple's Terminology Shapes App Architecture and API Design
+title: "Words Matter: How Apple's Terminology Shapes App Architecture and API Design"
 description: Learn how Apple's thoughtful use of language and terminology can inform better app design, architecture decisions, API naming, and extension ecosystems.
-headline: Words Matter: How Apple's Terminology Shapes App Architecture and API Design
+headline: "Words Matter: How Apple's Terminology Shapes App Architecture and API Design"
 subhead: Exploring the subtle yet powerful influence of Apple's terminology on software architecture and API design decisions.
 date: 2025-03-06
 draft: true